OlegJakushkin/deepblockchains/Plasmacash/README.md

 ## Plasma Transaction
 When one node sends a Plasma token to another:

-1. The sender (who must have the full history of the token to-be-sent) submits a JSON RPC `sendPlasmaTransaction` request to a plasma node.
-A plasma node relay such request to its peers via `BroadcastPlasmaTransaction`, one of whom is a leader and will run `MintPlasmaBlock` within a few seconds (e.g. after 3 seconds, or after 1000 transactions, whichever comes first).
-While the pending transaction sit in the transaction pool, tx hash is returned back to sender immediately.
-Furthermore, calling `getPlasmaTransactionReceipt` won't return anything until the tx is mined.
+1. To make plasma cash "usable", we have implemented `tokenStorage trie` that keeps tracks of every token's state transition in a persisted SMT tree.
+This enables sender to submit `sendPlasmaTransaction` without the need of providing the entire token history as inputs.
+A plasma node will relay `sendPlasmaTransaction` request to its peers via `BroadcastPlasmaTransaction`, one of whom will be the leader (authority). leader (authority) verifies a transaction via the `tokenRoot` and will run `MintPlasmaBlock` within few seconds (e.g. after 5 seconds, or after 1000 transactions, whichever comes first).
+While pending transaction sits in the transaction pool, txHash is returned back to the sender immediately.
+Calling `getPlasmaTransactionReceipt` will return status `0` until the tx is mined.

-2. When new Blocks are created (with Transactions referencing tokens, bloom filter) by the leader, it does a call to `submitBlock` on MainNet, but only _after_ it uses the `PlasmaChunkstore` abstraction to verifiably store at least:
+2. New Blocks are created _after_ leader (authority) uses the `PlasmaChunkstore` abstraction to verifiably store chunks among different cloudstores. leader (authority) will then transmit `BroadcastBlock` event to all the plasma nodes and update `PlasmaTransactionReceip` status to `1`.
- * 1 `Block`, key (for now): Merkle Root
- * 1 `BloomFilter`, key: the bloom filter hash
- * n `Transaction`, key: the transactionHash

- When this happens, `getPlasmaTransactionReceipt` can return a full response with the success/failure outcome.
-The leader then does a `BroadcastBlock` to all the plasma nodes.
+If all are successful, leader (authority) will publish `transactionRoot` and `blockNumber` to MainNet via `submitBlock`.

-3. The sender, having seen its transaction "clear" with the plasma operator (and seeing that it has a "proof of inclusion" on MainNet), can then send a "proof" to its fellow node by calling `getPlasmaTransactionReceipt` and sending the data with its own _SWAP_ protocol.
+3. The sender, having seen its transaction "cleared" with the plasma operator (and seeing that it has a "proof of inclusion" on MainNet), can then send a "proof" to its fellow node by calling `getPlasmaTransactionProof` and sending the data with its own _SWAP_ protocol.
 The recipient will then:
- * calling `getPlasmaTransactionReceipt` itself, retrieving the token history
+ * calling `getPlasmaTransactionReceipt` itself, retrieving the transaction
  * check the signature matches the sender
  * check the transaction has been included in the block by calling MainNet for the proof (this is free!)
- * download all Bloom filters, all the way back to the original deposit of the token
+ * download all Bloom filters, all the way back to the previous checkpoint
  * For false-positive case in Bloom filters or non-empty blocks, check for token history.
  * update its own Wallet

+IMPORTANT: While transaction can be initiated without full token history, token owners should still keep the full history _independent from plasma operator_ to protect themselves against malicious operator.

 * `sendPlasmaTransaction(plasmaTX)` - requires PlasmaTransaction type as input.
 This function can be called by token owners to Initiate token transfer: